Public records in Washington D.C. are readily accessible once you know what information is available and where to look.

 An individual may look for them via the DCVRD (DC Vital Records Division), but it only carries birth and death records.

 Fortunately, people can obtain them through the DC courts.
-To order marriage certificates, they can visit the Superior Court in person or get a copy online.
+To order marriage certificates in Washington, D.C., they can visit the Superior Court in person or get a copy online.

-If someone wants a divorce certificate, they can stop by the Superior Court or print a request form from DC Court Services.
+To obtain a D.C. divorce certificate, you can stop by the Superior Court or print a request form from DC Court Services.
 To access this form, an individual needs to set the category to “Family” in the search bar, click “Search,” and scroll down until they find the “DHS Certificate of Divorce, Dissolution of Marriage” form.

 Request Replacement Death & Birth Certificates in D.C.